-(i) Derivatives
+(i) Derivative Instruments

-Derivatives are financial instruments whose values depend upon, or are derived from, the value of something else, such as one or more underlying investments, indexes or currencies.
-Derivatives may be used both for hedging and to enhance returns.
-Derivatives may be traded on organized exchanges, or individually negotiated transactions with other parties, known as over-the-counter derivatives.
-Derivatives involve special risks and costs and may result in losses to the Plan.
-The successful use of derivatives requires sophisticated management, and, to the extent that derivatives are used, the Plan will depend on the investment managers and their advisors to analyze and manage derivatives transactions.
+Derivative instruments are financial instruments whose values depend upon, or are derived from, the value of something else, such as one or more underlying investments, indexes or currencies.
+Derivative instruments may be used both for hedging and to enhance returns.
+They may be traded on organized exchanges, or individually negotiated transactions with other parties, known as over the counter derivative instruments.
+Derivative instruments involve special risks and costs and may result in losses to the Plan.
+The successful use of derivative instruments requires sophisticated management, and, to the extent that derivative instruments are used, the Plan will depend on the investment managers and their advisors to analyze and manage derivative instrument transactions.

-Certain commingled funds held by the Plan at year-end were permitted through their individual investment guidelines to use derivative instruments, including forwards, futures, swaps, and options.
-Disclosures about derivative holdings of the commingled fund managers can be found in their respective audited financial statements.
-The Plan did not directly own any derivatives as of December 31, 2019.
+Certain commingled funds held by the Plan at year end were permitted through their individual investment guidelines to use derivative instruments, including forwards, futures, swaps, and options.
+Disclosures about derivative instrument holdings of the commingled fund managers can be found in their respective audited financial statements.
+The Plan did not directly own any derivative instruments as of December 31, 2020.